NDEAM America's Recovery Powered by Inclusion

 NDEAM 2021, “America’s Recovery: Powered by Inclusion”

-WHEREAS in response to COVID-19, people with disabilities at Mavagi have supported local, state, and federal operations by providing superior janitorial services to our clients’ facilities while maintaining safe practices under the CDC guidelines; and
+WHEREAS in response to COVID-19, people with disabilities at E.Q.U.I.P. have supported local, state, and federal operations by providing superior janitorial services to our clients’ facilities while maintaining safe practices under the C.D.C. guidelines; and

-WHEREAS Mavagi employees are helping strengthen our local economy by doing essential work, including providing a safe and healthy work environment for our customers and their guests; and
+WHEREAS E.Q.U.I.P. employees are helping strengthen our local economy by doing essential work, including providing a safe and healthy work environment for our customers and their guests; and

-WHEREAS The State of Texas and Florida appreciates and honors the work of these talented individuals in our community;
+WHEREAS The State of Texas appreciates and honors the work of these talented individuals in our community;

-THEREFORE, BE IT RESOLVED, that We Mavagi Enterprises, Inc. do hereby proclaim October
+THEREFORE, BE IT RESOLVED that We E.Q.U.I.P.
+Enterprises, Inc. do hereby proclaim October

 as: